 For general information on Beth, you can go to her website bethlarsencoaching.com.

-For motivation and support in your health and fitness, you can go to my Facebook Page or you can even join my Private Facebook Group, Weight Loss After 50.
+For motivation and support in your health and fitness, you can join my Private Facebook Group, Weight Loss After 50.
 This is a supportive, private community where you'll find answers to all your healthy & fitness questions as well as learn proper form, nutrition tips and find great interviews like this one with Beth.